FransUrbo/Lambda-AWS-AutoScalingGroups-Route53/README.md

 As in, this is now a round-robin entry -> one 'blabla' entry, with multiple IP addresses.

-I'm hoping to do something like

-  ZFBW5S4JKK3LA:www-%index%:example.com

-and have one 'www-1' for IP1, a 'www-2' for IP2 etc etc..

-I'm not sure if this is possible, but the third option is optional, so the original format of this still works.

 * Having individual forward and reverse records created It is now possible to do unique, individual records created.

+That is, instead of just a round-robin entry, we can now have something
+like:

+    www-00001.domain.tld.
+A 10.10.1.13
+    www-00002.domain.tld.
+A 10.10.1.47

-This is done using a DynamoDB table, where we store the number(s) of allocated numbers.
+This is done using a ElastiCache/Redis3.2 table, where we store the number(s) we're using for the hosts.

 This is basically only a _lock_ for making sure that concurrent running Lambda functions don't try to reuse the same number.

-NOTE: This needs to be tripple checked.
-I need to verify that the
-      reading/writing to the DB is atomic.

-See `dynamodb.tf` for how to create such a table using Terraform.
+* Using ElastiCache/Redis3.2 for external number locking See `elasticache.tf` for how to create such a table using Terraform.

-The table name prefix is `autoscaling_event_update_route53-` and the next part must match (**exactly**) the second part of the `DomainMeta` key.

-The `-%index%` part above turned out to be not needed.
-Instead, the _next available number_ taken from the information of the DynamoDB table is suffixed to the `RecordName` entry in the `DomainMeta` ASG key.

-So in the original example at the very top, the `DomainMeta` key looked like this:

-  ZFBW5S4JKK3LA:www:example.com

-That means that the DynamoDB table must be named:

-  autoscaling_event_update_route53-www

-A new policy was created (and added to the IAM role `ASGNotify`) with the name `ASGNotifyPolicy_WRITE_DYNAMODB`.
+The other Terraform files are support for doing this - the Lambda function needs to run in a VPC (so that it can access ElastiCache) and the ElastiCache is started with one instance in each available availability zone for redunancy.
+It is also configured to automatically propagate one of slaves to primary mode if the primary goes down (like if Amazon is shutting down the AZ where the primary resides).

+The key used in the ElastiCache key/value store is prefixed with:

+    RecordName:

-See the file iams.tf for more information on the IAM role and it's policies.
+See the file iams.tf for more information on the IAM role and it's policies needed to give this Lambda function only the bare minimum it needs to do it's job.

-NOTE: This require one DynamoDB per ASG!

-NOTE: The template for the host name is

-    RecordName-XXXXX

-So the first entry in our example will be

-    www-00001

 * Enable individual records in the code
 To enable the functionality to create unique, individual records